52 (comics)

 52 is a weekly American comic book limited series published by DC Comics that debuted on May 10, 2006, one week after the conclusion of the Infinite Crisis miniseries.
 The series was written by Geoff Johns, Grant Morrison, Greg Rucka, and Mark Waid, with layouts by Keith Giffen.
 52 also led into a few limited series spin-offs.

 52 consists of 52 issues, published weekly for one year, each issue detailing an actual week chronicling the events that took place during the missing year after the end of Infinite Crisis.
 The series covers much of the DC Universe, and several characters whose disparate stories interconnect.
 The story is directly followed by the weekly limited series Countdown to Final Crisis.
-It was the first weekly series published by DC Comics since the short-lived anthology Action Comics Weekly in 1988–1989.
+It was the first weekly series published by DC Comics since the short-lived anthology Action Comics Weekly from 1988 to 1989.

 Format

 The use of a weekly publication format is unusual in the North American comics industry, traditionally based upon a monthly publication.
 52 and Batman Eternal (2014/2015) both hold the top position, of being the longest-published serialised weekly comic, published by a major North American publisher.
 The record was previously held by Action Comics Weekly.
 The story was originally conceived as being a chronicle of what happened in the "missing year" between the end of Infinite Crisis and the beginning of One Year Later.
 It would especially focus on how the world dealt with the disappearance of the "big three" heroes in the DCU, Superman, Batman, and Wonder Woman.
 As the series went on, it became more of a platform for which to set the stage for upcoming storylines in the DC Universe.